Saketh1196/Programming/README.md

 #### Note:

 Due to some issue the file is unable to load in the Github repository.
-It is resolved by opening the below link:
+It is resolved by opening the below link 'tesseract.ipynb:

 [tesseract.ipynb](https://nbviewer.jupyter.org/github/Saketh1196/Programming/blob/main/Python/tesseract.ipynb)